diegoiot/HappyPet/README.md

 python labelImg.py [IMAGE_PATH] [PRE-DEFINED CLASS FILE]
 ```

 Inside the labelImg folder, you must create the data set with the following folders Project name inside the following folder Annotations / ImageSets / JPEGImages subfolders.
+Inside the ImageSets folder, create a folder named Main.
 Inside the JPEGImages layer you should save all the images you want to tag.

 <img alt="header"  src="media/Captura .png"/>